 - Verify that a Master Personnel Services Provider Agreement ("Master PSPA") approved by legal is in place prior to submitting Work Order request.
 (The Master PSPA is separate from the Work Order described below.) - 2.
 If a Master PSPA is in place, submit a complete Work Order request for the Service Provider with a description of the scope of work to be performed, number of workers required, worker skill level and training required, tools/equipment to be provided, hours to be worked, and any other information relevant to the assignment in SRS to the Subcontract Operations department.
-(Attachment 1 - sample Work Order form) - 3.
-Request a Service Provider on-site supervisor as part of the Work Order request if needed for the scope of work as determined by the project work execution plan. - If no Master PSPA exists, determine if issuing a Master PSPA is appropriate for this Service Provider.
+(Attachment 1 sample Work Order form) - 3.
+Request a Service Provider on-site supervisor as part of the Work Order request. - 4.
+If no Master PSPA exists, determine if issuing a Master PSPA is appropriate for this Service Provider. - If a Maser PSPA is appropriate, coordinate with Subcontract Operations to issue a Master PSPA.

-- If a Maser PSPA is appropriate, coordinate with Subcontract Operations to issue a Master PSPA. - If a Master PSPA is not appropriate, proceed with a project-specific Personnel Services Provider Agreement ("PSPA"). - 5.
+- If a Master PSPA is not appropriate, proceed with a project-specific Personnel Services Provider Agreement ("PSPA"). - 5.
 If a Master PSPA is not appropriate for the Service Provider, submit a project-specific PSPA request for the Service Provider with a description of the scope of work to be performed, number of workers required, worker skill level and training required, tools/equipment to be provided, hours to be worked, and any other information relevant to the assignment in SRS to the Subcontract Operations department.
 (Attachment 2 sample PSPA form) - 6.
-Request a Service Provider on-site supervisor as part of the PSPA request if needed for the scope of work as determined by the project work execution plan. - 7.
-A fully executed project-specific Work Order or PSPA and approved certificate of insurance must be in place prior to beginning work with temporary workers.
+Request a Service Provider on-site supervisor as part of the PSPA request. - 7.
+A fully executed project-specific Work Order or PSPA and approved certificate of insurance must be in place prior to beginning work with temporary workers. - 8.
+Confirm Service Provider has provided documentation of each assigned worker's certifications, qualifications, and training.